purescript-contrib/purescript-routing/GUIDE.md

 ## Parsing routes with `Routing.Match`

-In many routing frameworks, you might start by using a stringly-typed DSL for
+In many routing frameworks, you might start by using a strongly-typed DSL for
 paths:

 ```js